2022-23 Liberty Preparatory Christian Academy

 The academic program is organized on a standard class schedule, with core academic courses being yearlong in scope and elective offerings, semester based.
 Students take six, 50-minute, classes on Monday, Tuesday and Thursday each week, and have teacher-directed lessons that are designed to be approximately an hour per subject on Wednesday and Friday.
 Students attend classes either on campus or in a satellite location five days per week.
 Despite the pandemic, Liberty Prep returned to its normal operating schedule with in-person classes, 3 days/week, and satellite instruction from home, 2 days/week, at the start of the 2020-21 academic school year.
-Historically, students are given the opportunity to attend a week-long intensive “Winterim” course during the 2nd semester of the year for an additional half-credit.
-Upon successful completion of the “Winterim,” students may earn a potential of six and a half credits per year while participating in the traditional Liberty Prep schedule.
-However, “Winterim” was cancelled in the Spring of 2020 due to COVID-19, so that the Class of 2022 only had the potential to earn six credits as sophomores.
-The Class of 2022 completed the 4th quarter of the 2019-20 school year fully online beginning March 23, 2020 with instruction delivered virtually and no change to grading policies.
+Historically, students are given the opportunity to attend a week-long intensive “Winterim” course during the 2nd semester of the year for an additional half-credit elective.
+Upon successful completion of the “Winterim,” students may earn a potential of six and a half credits per year while participating in the traditional Liberty Prep schedule. ***Please note that “Winterim” was canceled in the Spring of 2020 due to COVID-19, so the Class of 2023 only had the potential to earn six credits as freshmen.
+Furthermore, they completed the 4th quarter of freshman year in the 2019-20 school year fully online beginning March 23, 2020 with instruction delivered virtually and no change to grading policies.

 Students are required to take a minimum of 2 credits in world language to graduate.
 Liberty Prep currently offers Spanish I, II, and III at a standard level.
-With regard to higher-level course options, we offer World History, English Language & Composition, English Literature & Composition, and Psychology as AP® course selections.
+With regard to higher-level course options, the Class of 2023 had opportunities to take World History, English Language & Composition, English Literature & Composition, Psychology, and Calculus as AP® course selections.
 Honors courses are offered in English 9, 10, 11, and 12; World History I and II, US History, Government/Economics; Biology, Anatomy, Chemistry, Physics; Algebra II and Pre-Calculus.
-As juniors and seniors, students are offered access to dual enrollment opportunities in partnership with Mitchell Community College.
+As juniors and seniors, students may take dual enrollment courses in partnership with Mitchell Community College.

 A minimum of 24 credits is required for graduation.
 In addition, each student must complete a 100-hour community service graduation requirement.